eakwarren/LAS/README.md

     2 - Custom: Set custom art colors in the getArtColors handler function.
 (Adobe has a great [color resource](https://color.adobe.com/create/color-wheel).)

-4. Open Logic and create a project with art sets and track prefixes.
-Once a track is clicked, LAS will send data to Open Stage Control. **_The track Inspector panel needs to be open in Logic for the script to get the Articulation Set name._** This happens fast, so you can switch Screensets or toggle the Piano Roll window quickly.
-I recommend ticking _Select tracks on region/marquee selection_ in _Logic Settings > Editing_ to ensure proper Articulation Set selection.
+4. Open Logic and create a project with art sets.
+Once a track is clicked, LAS will send data to Open Stage Control. **_Logic's main window must be open, but can be minimized._** I recommend ticking _Select tracks on region/marquee selection_ in _Logic Settings > Editing_ to ensure proper art set selection.

 ____________________

 You made it!
 Congratulations! 🙌🏼 I’ve included a couple of handy scripts as a reward.
-One starts everything up, the other stops everything.
+One starts everything, the other stops everything.
 Verify paths in _Start LAS_ and save, then open Terminal and type chmod +x and drag _Start LAS_ into the Terminal window and press Return.
 Do the same for _Stop LAS_.
 This will make them executable.
 When you double-click _Start LAS_, it will open MidiPipe, Open Stage Control and Script Editor and run the script.
 Accept any permission requests that may pop up.
 Terminal will tell you when it’s done.
 Press ⌘Q to close Terminal.

 _If you don’t want to see the LAS.json window because you’re using a device with a web browser to switch arts, stop the OSC server, check the box to the right of no-gui, save OSC Server.config and then restart the server._